-This is a great time to renew your interest in the chapter and take a moment to participate as a volunteer BOD member and/or cast your vote for those interested in becoming a BOD member.
-As in any election process, our chapter leadership represents the voice of our members and functions to support and grow our membership community.
+Election time is a great time to express your interest in the Chapter and take a moment to participate as a volunteer BOD member and/or cast your vote in support of those interested in becoming a BOD member.
+As in any election process, our Chapter leadership represents the voice of our Members and functions to support and grow our membership community.

-This is also a unique opportunity to renew your understanding of what the chapter has to offer.
+This is also a unique opportunity to explore what the Chapter has to offer.
 Understanding our membership demographics, programs, services, and available opportunities allows you to broaden your knowledge, and provide meaningful feedback for increasing the value proposition of being a member with SNEC.

 The Election Process

 The board must implement a nominations committee yearly.
-This committee is responsible for publicizing board responsibilities, accept nominations, check nominees’ credentials and experience, and implement the timeline of the election process to maintain the highest integrity of the process.
-The board must also conduct assessments of their performance to review how well the board is meeting its obligations to the organization and the membership.
-This year we are undertaking an evaluation of our chapter maturity and sustainability.
+This committee is responsible for publicizing BOD responsibilities, initiate a call for candidates for anyone interested in serving the Chapter in a leadership role, check nominees’ credentials and experience, and implement the timeline of the election process to maintain the highest integrity of the process.
+Once elected the BOD will self-assess their performance and report to the Chapter and our governing body, PMI, how well the Board is meeting its obligations to the organization and the membership.

 PMI Volunteer Leaders Responsibilities